 How to make sure you pick the right size tent

-If you’re a particularly tall person, it might be better to take a look at a two-person tent.
-But for the average female or sub-6 foot male, this tent does the trick.
+If you’re a particularly tall person, it might be better to take a look at a two-person tent with more usable volume.
+But for the average female or sub-6 foot male, this tent does the trick with the tent floor offering a decent amount of interior space and a comfortable sleeping area.

 Many hikers opt for the Big Agnes Copper Spur HV UL2 Tent because it’s designed for two people.
 While it is quite a lot roomier than the Fly Creek UL1, it also costs about $120 more.